apooley/emailit-wordpress-plugin/emailit-integration/README.md

 3. **Enable Queue Processing** (optional): Enable asynchronous email sending for better performance
 4. **Test Configuration**: Use the Test tab to send a test email
 5. **Configure Webhooks**: Copy the webhook URL to your Emailit dashboard
-6. **Review Logs**: Check the Email Logs page to monitor email delivery
+6. **Review Logs**: Check the Emailit Log page to monitor email delivery

 ## Configuration